Bherzet/powerman/README.md

 From the output above, capabilities of the utility are pretty clear.
 It allows you to change CPU frequency and enable or disable wireless devices.
 Just run `powerman help` to get more informations.

-When you disconnect AC adapter and run from battery, it will automatically make CPU to run on the minimal possible frequency.
+When you disconnect AC adapter and run from battery, it will automatically make CPU run on the minimal possible frequency.
 After connecting laptop back to AC power again, it will alter it back to the maximal performance.

 There's also a BASH completition support, so you don't have to type commands at full length; just press `[TAB]`.